-We are working on second edition of PostGIS in Action 2ed for availability sometime in early to mid 2014.
-Early purchase review (MEAP) is now available for Second Edition.
-With MEAP you can get chapter updates as we write them and get the final polished copy at release time.
+We are working on second edition of PostGIS in Action 2ed for availability sometime in mid 2014.
+Early purchase review (MEAP) is now available for Second Edition: 15 of 17 chapters now available on MEAP with code and data download on PostGIS In Action Edition 2 Chapters.
+With MEAP you can get chapter updates as we write them and get the final polished copy at release time in both E-Book and Hard-copy form.
+Each purchase includes all E-Book versions including E-book version of 1st edition.

 Our most recent book